jtai/alexa-pagerduty/README.md

 > Alexa, ask PagerDuty when my on call ends.

-> Alexa, ask PagerDuty when does my next on call start.
+> Alexa, ask PagerDuty when my next on call starts.

 _Disclaimer: I am not affiliated with PagerDuty in any way._